| Htmlgen | Writing HTML with Tcl | xmlgen |

 The package provides one Tcl command for every HTML tag.
 It allows to write structured Tcl code which, when executed, generates structured HTML output.
 The benefits are:

-put/print/echo
+put/print/echo commands.

-to be what HTML should better
+In fact I consider htmlgen to be what HTML should better

 have been in the first place.
 The individual commands are